 The Centre for Music is open for members.
 Join them for music software tutorials, music lessons or music masterclass events.
 It’s free to become a member and it’s a great way to learn new skills and meet new people.

 Volunteering is a great way to meet others, all whilst doing something great that makes you feel good.
 You can take part as little or as often as you like, and you’ll meet people whilst helping your community.

 Connect with others through The Students’ Union at UWE

-The Students’ Union at UWE are still hosting a range of virtual events to keep you connected to fellow students.
+The Students’ Union at UWE host a range of events to keep you connected to fellow students.

 Connect with others in the community

-Meetup is a great way to meet other people in your local area (events and group sessions are currently online).
+Meetup is a great way to meet other people in your local area.
 Browse groups by interest (like health and wellness, film, technology) or search for groups near you.
 Millions of people use Meetup and there should always be likeminded people nearby.

 Time outdoors provides a list of activity clubs in your local area, such as walking, running, climbing and cycling groups.

 FriendMatch works like a dating site, but matches people up with new friends rather than dates.
 Meet new friends near you, or connect with others around the world.
 There is a small fee of £4 per month to use the site.